HelgeG/whatthehack-challenge/README.md

 ## Implementation details

 Since I am an old fart, I will go against the grain and code the solution in Java.

+The search will be done against Google Places, so I registered for an API key.